 Documentary Filmmaker and Non-Fiction Media Producer

-UNTITLED IMMIGRATION LAWYER DOCUMENTARY Director: Priscilla González Sainz Location: California A chronicle of the professional and personal lives of five first-generation immigration lawyers who call themselves “The Tribe” and who strive to help immigrants obtain safety and status in the United States.
+UNTITLED IMMIGRATION LAWYER DOCUMENTARY Director: Priscilla González Sainz Location: Los Angeles and Santa Ana, California A chronicle of the professional and personal lives of five first-generation immigration lawyers who call themselves “The Tribe” and who strive to help immigrants obtain safety and status in the United States.
 They support and uplift one another as their work is increasingly under attack by the current administration.

 Documentary – 12 minutes – HD – 2018 – USA – Spanish with English Subtitles